 In your forum posts, in less than 200 words, describe the argument and evidence of ONE of the two secondary historians, AND one primary source whose evidence you think supports, or doesn't, that argument.
 Historians work with primary evidence.
 They build their arguments from that evidence.
 Indeed, as you'll see, some of the primary sources we read this week are in fact used by the historians.
 Do you see that it work?
 That is, does it support the argument?
 If so, show how.
 If not, show how not.

 Some hints: Look at the titles for assistance in coming up with a question.
-Also, look for where the authors of the intro writes directly about the authors of the two excerpts.
+Also, look for where the author of the introduction writes directly about the authors of the two excerpts.
 The obvious point in the title this week is the juxtaposition of gender/sexuality and evangelicalism.
 These topics are commonly associated and so an obvious question will relate to an exploration of the relationship between the two.
 Look carefully at the evidence being used.
 Where does it come from?
 Is it effective?
 Does it allow these authors to sustain their arguments?

 Exploring some particular questions might also help you explore the bigger question.
 Did evangelicalism affect women more than men?
 Why did missionaries target women?
 Can you see why authorities felt evangelical churches threatened the social order?